 File types: .JPG, .TIF, .GIF, .PNG, .PSD (.PDF can contain both vector and raster data).

 Description: A vector image is made up lines, points and Bézier curves.
 Vector images are created in software applications such as Adobe Illustrator and AutoCAD.
-Vector graphics are completely resolution independent so it doesn’t apply at all.
-A vector graphic can be resized from the size of a business card all the way up to the size of a billboard without any loss of quality.
+Vector graphics are completely resolution independent which means that it can be resized from the size of a business card all the way up to the size of a billboard without any loss of quality.
 Of course, there is a drawback.
 Vector graphics cannot easily replicate the complex tonal ranges of a photograph.
 It requires an insane amount of skill, time and patience to create vector art that looks photographic.
 On the other hand, vector graphics are ideal for logos, blueprints and artwork that is composed mostly of solid shapes and simple gradients.
 You can mix raster and vector images in a single file, but just know that raster images will remain raster; there is no magic way to convert (and don’t think that Adobe Illustrator’s live trace is the answer, it’s not).

 Usage: logos, blueprints, solid shapes and simple gradients.